504sarwarerror/DOTNVIM/README.md

-# DOTNVIM - Assembly Stack Visualizer for Neovim
+# StackVisualization - Assembly Stack Visualizer for Neovim

 A powerful Neovim plugin that provides real-time, dynamic visualization of assembly stack layouts with advanced error detection and analysis capabilities.